The anisotropic square lattice Ising model with quenched surface disorder: Introduction

 \section{Introduction}

-The square lattice Ising model \cite{Ising25} is often referred to as the drosophila of statistical physics.
-It is one of the few exactly solvable models that has a continuous phase transition at finite temperatures.
-After the seminal exact solution on the torus by Onsager and Kaufman \cite{Onsager44,Kaufman49}, which lead to the exact bulk free energy density $\fb(T)$, several other geometries and boundary conditions (BCs) were examined.
-Using the dimer representation by Kasteleyn \cite{Kasteleyn61,Kasteleyn63} and its generalization by Fisher \cite{Fisher66}, McCoy and Wu derived an exact solution on the cylinder \cite{McCoyWu73,McCoyWu14}, and gave exact expressions for the surface free energy density $\fso(T)$ for an open boundary, as well as in a surface magnetic field.
-Motivated by the universal critical Casimir effect \cite{FisherdeGennes78}, which describes the attraction or repulsion of boundaries enclosing a correlated medium similar to the quantum electrodynamical Casimir effect \cite{Casimir48}, several other BCs were studied \cite{Gambassi09a,DantchevDietrich2023}.
+The square lattice Ising model, first considered 1924 in the doctoral thesis of Ernst Ising \cite{DrIsing,Ising25}, is often referred to as the drosophila of statistical physics.
+It is one of the few exactly solvable models that has a continuous phase transition at a finite temperature.
+After the seminal exact solution on the torus by Onsager and Kaufman \cite{Onsager44,Kaufman49}, which lead to the exact bulk free energy density $\fb(T)$ for arbitrary temperature $T$, several other geometries and boundary conditions (BCs) were examined.
+Using the dimer representation by Kasteleyn \cite{Kasteleyn61,Kasteleyn63} and its generalization by Fisher \cite{Fisher66}, McCoy and Wu derived an exact solution on the cylinder \cite{McCoyWu73,McCoyWu14}, and gave exact expressions for the surface free energy density $\fs[(o)](T)$ for an open boundary, as well as in a surface magnetic field.
+Motivated by the universal critical Casimir effect \cite{FisherdeGennes78}, which describes the attraction or repulsion of boundaries enclosing a medium with correlated fluctuations similar to the quantum electrodynamical Casimir effect \cite{Casimir48}, several other BCs has been studied.
+For an overview see references \cite{Gambassi09a,DantchevDietrich2023}.

-Apart from that, progress was made towards an exact solution of the Ising model without periodic BCs in either direction.
-This solution turned out to be quite involved, because no Fourier transformation could be used in at least one direction.
-In two completely independent works, Baxter \cite{Baxter16} and Hucht \cite{Hucht16a,Hucht16b,Hucht21a} derived explicit expressions for the partition function of the Ising model on the rectangle.
-While Baxter used the spinor method by Kaufman and focused on the surface and corner free energy contributions, verifying a conjecture for the corner contributions by Vernier and Jacobsen \cite{VernierJacobsen12}, Hucht utilized the dimer method combined with block transfer matrices \cite{Molinari08} and focused on the universal Casimir contributions in this system.
+Apart from that, progress was made towards an exact solution of the anisotropic square lattice Ising model without periodic BCs in either direction.
+These calculations turned out to be quite involved, because no Fourier transformation could be used in at least one direction, and were found to be of a similar or even higher complexity compared to the calculation of the bulk magnetization \cite{Yang52}, involving Toeplitz determinants with a size-dependent symbol function \cite{Hucht21a}.
+In two completely independent works, Baxter \cite{Baxter16,Baxter20} and Hucht \cite{Hucht16a,Hucht16b,Hucht21a} derived explicit determinantal expressions for the partition function of the Ising model on the rectangle.
+While Baxter used the spinor method by Kaufman and focused on the surface and corner free energy contributions in the thermodynamic limit, verifying a conjecture for the corner contributions by Vernier and Jacobsen \cite{VernierJacobsen12}, Hucht utilized the dimer method combined with block transfer matrices \cite{Molinari08} and focused on the universal Casimir free energy contributions in this system.